i18n-pro/core/README.md

 t('I have {p0 apple}, {p1 banana} and {p2 pear}', 5, 4, 3) // Plural
 ```

-The following is an example of  `Custom key`
+The following is an example of  `custom-key`
 ```js
 // Normal string
 t.t('custom-key', 'Hello World')